Oil giants including Exxon set first joint carbon target

 FACTBOX-Big Oil's varied climate targetsID:nL5N2AS33P

-(Reporting by Ron Bousso, additional reporting by Shadia Nasralla; Editing by Mark Potter)
+(Reporting by Ron Bousso; additional reporting by Shadia Nasralla; Editing by Mark Potter and Barbara Lewis)

 ((ron.bousso@thomsonreuters.com; +44 (0) 2075422161; Reuters Messaging: ron.bousso.reuters.com@reuters.net))